-Benefits of HIV drugs rise -- but less than previously believed, study showsJuly 22nd, 2012 in HIV & AIDS /
+Benefits of HIV drugs rise -- but less than previously believed, study showsJuly 22, 2012 in Medicine & Health / HIV & AIDS

 The percentage of HIV patients taking antiretroviral drugs who experienced the full benefit of the drugs jumped from 45 percent of 72 percent during the past decade, a figure that is lower than previous estimates.
 The findings, considered important for HIV prevention efforts, since patients whose virus is in tight control are less likely to transmit the infection to others, are published this week in JAMA by a team of researchers led by the Perelman School of Medicine at the University of Pennsylvania and Johns Hopkins University School of Medicine.
 The issue's publication coincides with AIDS 2012, the annual international AIDS conference, being held in the United States for the first in over 20 years this week in Washington, D.C.